neicnordic/neic2017.nordforsk.org/_workshops/deep-learning.md

 Format: Lectures and hands-on exercises.

-This workshop will cover materials from two courses from the NVIDIA Deep Learning Institute, in accelerated computing using GPUs, an in deep learning.
+This workshop will cover materials from two courses from the NVIDIA Deep Learning Institute, in accelerated computing using GPUs, and in deep learning.

 #### Workshop attendee instructions